Yamaha Motor Company: Beginnings: 1955

 The motorcycle division of Yamaha was spun off in 1955, being incorporated on 1 July 1955 in Japan, and was headed by Genichi Kawakami.
 Yamaha's initial product was a 125 cc two-stroke, single cylinder motorcycle, the YA-1, which was a copy of the German DKW RT 125.
-The YA-1 was a competitive success at racing from the beginning, winning not only the 125cc class in the Mt.
-Fuji Ascent, but also sweeping the podium with first, second and third place in the All Japan Autobike Endurance Road Race that same year.
+The YA-1 was a competitive success at racing from the beginning, winning not only the 125 cc class in the Mount Fuji Ascent, but also sweeping the podium with first, second and third place in the All Japan Autobike Endurance Road Race that same year.
 Early success in racing set the tone for Yamaha, as competition in many varieties of motorcycle racing has been a key endeavor of the company throughout its history, often fueled by a strong rivalry with Honda, Suzuki, Kawasaki, and other Japanese manufacturers.

 Yamaha began competing internationally in 1956 when they entered the Catalina Grand Prix, again with the YA-1, at which they placed sixth.
-The YA-1 was followed by the YA-2 of 1957, another 125cc two stroke, but with significantly improved frame and suspension.
-The YD-1 of 1957 was a 250cc two-stroke twin cylinder motorcycle, resembling the YA-2, but with a larger and more powerful motor.
-A performance version of this bike, the YDS-1 housed the 250cc two-stroke twin in a double downtube cradle frame and offered the first five-speed transmission in a Japanese motorcycle.
+The YA-1 was followed by the YA-2 of 1957, another 125 cc two stroke, but with significantly improved frame and suspension.
+The YD-1 of 1957 was a 250 cc two-stroke twin cylinder motorcycle, resembling the YA-2, but with a larger and more powerful motor.
+A performance version of this bike, the YDS-1 housed the 250 cc two-stroke twin in a double downtube cradle frame and offered the first five-speed transmission in a Japanese motorcycle.
 This period also saw Yamaha offer its first outboard marine engine.

 Success and growth in the 1970s

-By 1963, Yamaha's dedication to both the two-stroke engine and racing paid off with their first victory in international competition, at the Belgian GP, where they won the 250cc class.
+By 1963, Yamaha's dedication to both the two-stroke engine and racing paid off with their first victory in international competition, at the Belgian GP, where they won the 250 cc class.
 Success in sales was even more impressive, and Yamaha set up the first of its international subsidiaries in this period beginning with Thailand in 1964, and the Netherlands in 1968.
-1965 saw the release of a 305cc two-stroke twin, the flagship of the company's lineup.
+1965 saw the release of a 305 cc two-stroke twin, the flagship of the company's lineup.
 It featured a separate oil supply which directly injected oil into the gasoline prior to combustion (traditionally riders had to pre-mix oil into gasoline together before filling the gas tank on two stroke engines).
-In 1967 a new larger displacement model was added to the range, the 350cc two stroke twin R-1.
+In 1967 a new larger displacement model was added to the range, the 350 cc two stroke twin R-1.

-In 1968, Yamaha launched their first four-stroke motorcycle, the XS-1/650 which was a 650cc four-stroke twin, a larger and more powerful machine that equaled the displacement and performance of the popular British bikes of the era, such as the Triumph Bonneville and BSA Gold Star.
+In 1968, Yamaha launched their first four-stroke motorcycle, the XS-1/650 which was a 650 cc four-stroke twin, a larger and more powerful machine that equaled the displacement and performance of the popular British bikes of the era, such as the Triumph Bonneville and BSA Gold Star.
 Yamaha continued on with both the two-stroke line and four-stroke twins at a time that other Japanese manufacturers were increasingly moving to four cylinder four-stroke machines, a trend led by Honda in 1969 with the legendary CB750 four-stroke four-cylinder cycle.